Akomal/From-Superstore-Dataset-to-Snowflake-Data-Warehouse/README.md

 3. Transfer the data from postgres to google cloud storage using python.
 4. Build a dimensional model and load the data to snowflake data warehouse using airbyte.

-**Tech Stack** Python, Postgres, SQL, Airbyte, Dimensional Modeling.
+**Tech Stack:** Python, Postgres, SQL, Airbyte, Dimensional Modeling.

 **Architecture Diagram**